-Step 1: Submit a Letter of Intent (LOI) and Application
+Step 1: Submit a Letter of Intent (LOI)

-The LOI is reviewed by the Associated Student Government representative for Environmental and Social Responsibility.
+The LOI is reviewed by the Associated Student Government representative for Social Responsibility.
 The Letter of Intent prepares the Office of Sustainability and SESF for proposals, and helps the Office provide applicants with advice and assistance for navigating the application process.
 Be sure to submit well in advance.
 The last LOIs are due TWO WEEKS prior to the committee meeting.
 Please click on the link below to access the Letter of Intent Form below.

 - Application Form: The application asks that you explain your project, its impact on campus, and how the campus community benefits from the project.